Buy a home even if you have a low income.

 Tips when applying for a home loan with a low income

 You can increase the chances of being approved for a home loan, even on a low income.
-Here are a few tips to help you:
+Here are a few options to think about:

 - Borrow less - The lower the amount you apply for, the bigger the chance of it being approved.
 This is because it's less of a risk to the lender, and the lower loan size means lower repayments that are more likely to fit within your budget.